 Q #3) Enlist the basic components of LINUX?

-Answer: Linux operating system basically consists of 3 components.
+Answer: The Linux operating system consists of 3 components.
 They are:

-- Kernel: This is considered as the core part and is responsible for all major activities of the Linux operating system.
-Linux Kernel is considered as free and open-source software that is capable of managing hardware resources for the users.
+- Kernel: This is considered the core part and is responsible for all major activities of the Linux operating system.
+The Linux Kernel is considered free and open-source software that is capable of managing hardware resources for users.
 It consists of various modules and interacts directly with the underlying hardware.

-- System Library: Most of the functionalities of the operating system are implemented by System Libraries.
-These act as a special function using which application programs accesses Kernel’s features.
+- System Libraries: Most of the functionalities of the operating system are implemented by the System Libraries.
+These act as special functions, using which application programs access the Kernel’s features.

-- System Utility: These programs are responsible for performing specialized, individual-level tasks.
+- System Utilities: These programs are responsible for performing specialized, individual-level tasks.

 Some of the major reasons to use LINUX are listed below: